Web Accessibility Initiative

-The World Wide Web Consortium (W3C)'s Web Accessibility Initiative (WAI) is an effort to improve the accessibility of the World Wide Web (WWW or Web) for people with disabilities.
-People with disabilities may encounter difficulties when using computers generally, but also on the Web.
-Since people with disabilities often require non-standard devices and browsers, making websites more accessible also benefits a wide range of user agents and devices, including mobile devices, which have limited resources.
+The World Wide Web Consortium (W3C)'s Web Accessibility Initiative (WAI) is an effort to improve the accessibility of the World Wide Web for people with disabilities.
+People with disabilities encounter difficulties when using computers generally, but also on the Web.
+Since they often require non-standard devices and browsers, making websites more accessible also benefits a wide range of user agents and devices, including mobile devices, which have limited resources.
+According to a US government study, 71% of website visitors with disabilities will leave a website that is not accessible.

 The W3C launched the Web Accessibility Initiative in 1997 with endorsement by The White House and W3C members.
 It has several working groups and interest groups that work on guidelines, technical reports, educational materials and other documents that relate to the several different components of web accessibility.
 These components include web content, web browsers and media players, authoring tools, and evaluation tools.

 Organization

 WAI develops guidelines and other technical reports through the same process as other parts of the W3C.
 Like other W3C initiatives, the WAI consists of several working groups and Special interest groups, each with its own focus.
 Only working groups can produce technical reports that become W3C recommendations.
 A working group can sometimes delegate specific work to a task force, which then presents its results back to the working group for approval.
 Interest groups may produce reports (for example, as W3C Notes), but not recommendations.

 Each of these types of groups (working group, task force, interest group) can have one or more mailing lists.
 They meet through conference calls at regular intervals (typically every week or every other week) and sometimes use web-based surveys to collect input or comments from participants.
 They can also meet face to face (one to five times per year).

 In 1997 Judy Brewer has been the director of the WAI.
 In this role she has championed improving accessibility of the web for people with disabilities and older users.